holepunchto/simple-seeder/README.md

 --core, -c <key>
 --bee, -b <key>
 --drive, -d <key>
---seeder, -s <key>
+--seeders, -s <key>
 ```

 ```
 simple-seeder -c <hypercore key> -c <hypercore key 2>
 ```

-The `seeder` option is only for drives, and must use the same drive key to enable it.
+The `seeders` option is only for drives, and must use the same drive key to enable it.

 #### File
 A file containing the seeds list: